Diabetes is a condition that has risen to epidemic proportions in America.

 Studies have found that the most effective exercise routine for type 2 diabetics is a combination of aerobic exercise and resistance training.

-The Diabetes Diet Plan
+My Personal RX: The Diabetes Diet Plan

 Here are the dietary guidelines I give to my diabetic patients.
 It is effective for supporting healthy blood sugar levels and overall vitality.
 Work with your physician to modify as needed for your situation.